When asking for the reality of Plato's Atlantis, questions and suspicions arise:

 Searching for Atlantis against the rules of rationality and science would be senseless.
 Every statement about Atlantis must be able to withstand rational criticism.
 Thereby the search for Atlantis quickly reaches an interim conclusion: Atlantis cannot have been a real place, if we read Plato's descriptions literally.

-However, it is not scientifical to read Plato's descriptions literally.
-A scientifical interpretation has to be a historical-critical interpretation, of course: On the one hand side, Plato could have invented Atlantis, on the other hand side he also could have indeed meant a real place.
+However, it is not scientific to read Plato's descriptions literally.
+A scientific interpretation has to be a historical-critical interpretation, of course: On the one hand side, Plato could have invented Atlantis, on the other hand side he also could have indeed meant a real place.
 Because the unrealistic aspects of Atlantis correspond to the unrealistic aspects in other ancient texts, of which we know that these are errors and mistakes from the process of tradition.

 Thorwald C. Franke considers Plato's Atlantis a distorted reproduction of a historical tradition about the island of Sicily in the Late Bronze Age (ca. 1200 BC).
 So, the place and its function in Plato's Atlantis story are real, and at the same time, Atlantis fits into history's known order in a reasonable way.